ADHD / Attention & Focus Concerns

 Convenient and continuous access to Dr. Dilts: text, email, & call whenever you have questions.

 Affordable care without surprise bills.
-After the initial evaluation you pay $75 for all of your child’s care.
-That’s it!!
+After the initial evaluation you pay $95 monthly for all of your child’s care.
 Membership includes unlimited visits, both in-person and telehealth.
 Request a visit any time that you need one.

 Convenient appointments: self-schedule online.
 Our small patient panel ensures that you can get an appointment within a few days of requesting it.
 Additionally, evening and weekend appointments are available for an additional fee.